Gmoschonas/Gmoschonas/README.md

 ---

----

-## 📬 Get in Touch
+## 📬 Contact

-Interested in my work or want to collaborate?
-Message me on [LinkedIn](https://www.linkedin.com/in/gmoschonas/) or email me at [gerasimos.mosxonas@gmail.com](mailto:gerasimos.mosxonas@gmail.com).
-For access to private repositories, please reach out directly!
+For any inquiries or access requests, please reach out via Message me on [LinkedIn](https://www.linkedin.com/in/gmoschonas/) or email me at [gerasimos.mosxonas@gmail.com](mailto:gerasimos.mosxonas@gmail.com).

-Thanks for visiting my profile! 😄